 The CWG-UCTN is not aware of any request to use the three-letter form of country code.

-1.2 RFC 1591
+1.2.
+RFC 1591

 In March 1994 RFC 1591 was published, which set out the naming practice at that time.
 Amongst other things, RFC 1591 reflects the significant amount of work that had transpired in the late 1980s and early 1990s.
-Critically for the context of the use of country names as Top Level Domains, RFC 1591 identified and preserved the link between ccTLDs and the ISO 3166-1 list and established two significant principles n terms of RFC 1591:
+Critically for the context of country names as Top Level Domains, RFC 1591 identified and preserved the link between ccTLDs and the ISO 3166-1 list and established two significant principles in terms of RFC 1591:

 The IANA is not in the business of deciding what is and what is not a country.